greird/chordictionaryjs/README.md

 `var myInstrument = new chordicationary.Instrument('EADGBE', 24, 7, 4);`

-Here I've define a guitar in standard tuning "EADGBE" (from the lowest to highest string).
+Here I have defined a guitar in standard tuning "EADGBE" (from the lowest to highest string).
 It has a total of 24 frets.
 I want the graphic representation to display 7 frets.
 The maximum number of frets I can cover with my hand is 4 (Chordictionary will take this in consideration when generating chords).